Trails-Research-Group/.github/profile/README.md

 Model injection: ★★★★★ [Kuro] (No public tool exists)

 ## FAQ
+- How to backport characters from the latest game to a previous entry (usually Kuro to CS, CS2 to CS1, CS4 to CSX):
+Backporting is currently one of the most complex tasks in Trails modding.
+It is also not documented at all.
+You will currently not find help anywhere, but we are planning to write a guide for Kuro to CSIV if possible.

 ## Places we recommend checking out
 **[The Kiseki Modding Server](https://discord.gg/wYkWS33NQt)**